 Ah, not the Blue Screen of Death (BSOD) again!
 As you probably know, the dreaded blue screen often consists of hard-to-understand error messages and cryptic error numbers.

-Luckily, there is a solution - WhoCrashed (free for home users only) is able to analyze memory dump files that Windows creates.
+Luckily, there is a solution: WhoCrashed (free for home users only) is able to analyze the memory dump files that Windows creates.
 The program prepares an overview of what caused the crash(es) so that you are able to find out whether you need to update driver software, Windows, some programs or even replace RAM (memory modules) or other hardware components.

 In case you want to find out why applications or programs crash or stop responding, use Reliability Monitor instead.

 First, there must be something to analyze.
-By default, Windows creates kernel memory dumps that are enough for troubleshooting.
+By default, Windows creates kernel memory dumps that contain enough data for troubleshooting.
 To verify the setting is still correct, use keyboard shortcut Windows Key+Pause/Break to open System Properties.

-Alternatively, right-click (My) Computer (or This PC icon in Windows 8.1) icon on Desktop or Start menu/screen and select Properties.
+Alternatively, right-click (My) Computer (or This PC icon in Windows 8.1 and later) icon on Desktop, Start menu/screen or Windows/File Explorer and select Properties.

-Next, make sure Advanced tab of System Properties window is open.
+Next, open the Advanced tab of System Properties window.
 Then click Settings button in the Startup and Recovery section.